paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/java.md

 # Java Buildpack
 The [Paketo Java Buildpack][java] allows users to create an image containing a JVM application from a precompiled artifact or directly from source.

 The Java Buildpack is a [composite buildpack][composite buildpack] and each step in a build is handled by one of it's [components](#components).
 The following docs describe common build configurations.
-For a full set of configuration options and capabilities see the docs for the component buildpacks.
+For a full set of configuration options and capabilities see the homepages for the component buildpacks.

 ## Table of Contents
 <!-- Using https://github.com/yzhang-gh/vscode-markdown to manage toc -->